Shivam728/Banking-System/README.md

-# BasicBankingSystem
-Basic Banking System is dynamic website which contain 10 users in which we can transfer amount between them.
-You can run the project using XAMPP server
+It is dynamic website which contains users in which we can transfer amount between them.